 The Office is an active member in several associations to maintain networks and ensure that our practices reflect leading practice in the industry.
 Associations include the Pacific Integrity Network (PIN), the Asia Pacific Ombudsman Alliance (APOA), and the International Ombudsman Institute (IOI).

 ENVIRONMENTAL FACTORS OUTSIDE OF OUR CONTROL

 Funding

-The Office's funding is provided by outside sources including the government and donors.
+The Office is fully funded by the Solomon Islands Government.
+Other additional financial support is provided by donors.
 The Office must budget in accordance with the funding it receives.

 Human resources